Six Steps to Successful Business Planning

 Business gurus have long found that if you focus on the five SMART aspects then you’ll be much more likely to reach your goals.
 And I was thinking over a cup of tea a few years back, that while doing those bits is good, the reason why people usually fail is that they don’t acknowledge WHY they are setting these goals.
 What will it actually achieve for your business, and why do you want that?
 Don’t set goals because you think those are the ones you should have, make them attractive.

 I find that highlighting the benefits of my goals keep me more on track, for example:

-Have x amount of income per quarter = this allows me to book lovely holidays for my family.
+Have x amount of income per quarter = this allows me to book holidays for my family.